georgebabarus/magento-filesystem-extension/docs/source/details.rst

 :term:`future work`

-Also for later use, there is a developer command to report the differences between two filesystems in order to re-evaluate the migration process.
+Also, for later use, there is a developer command to report the differences between the two filesystems in order to re-evaluate the migration process.

 .. code-block:: shell